 Commencement and Duration

-2.1 This Contract shall commence on the Commencement Date and, subject to Condition 2.2 or to earlier termination [For PGfAR only: or extended] in accordance with its terms, shall continue in full force and effect until the Completion Date.
+2.1 This Contract shall commence on the Commencement Date and, subject to Clause 2.2 or to earlier termination in accordance with its terms, shall continue in full force and effect until the Completion Date.

 2.2 If in the Authority's reasonable opinion, the Research has not effectively commenced by the Drop Dead Date or by such other date as the Parties may agree in writing, the Authority may withdraw the Award and/or any offer of funding and this Contract will terminate.